 8th Mistake to Avoid – Not Completing the Work

-We have seen the scenario over and over again, customer files claim, gets paid and keeps the money instead of doing the repairs.
-They may have paid off a credit card, bought a new couch or put into savings.
-However, by doing that you can’t collect the depreciation money.
+We have seen the scenario over and over again, the customer files the claim, gets paid, and keeps the money instead of doing the repairs.
+They may have paid off a credit card, bought a new couch, or put it into savings; however, by doing that, you can’t collect the depreciation money.

 All that is fine except your damages are still not repaired.
-These damages could get worse over time leading to much worse damage and very expensive repairs.
+These damages could get worse over time, leading to much worse damage and costly repairs.
 But, because you haven’t completed the repairs from your previous claim, your insurance company may deny you due to negligence.
-Even if they do approve your claim it will be for only the new items that were damaged.
+Even if they do approve your claim, it will be for only the new items that were damaged.
 They will not pay you for the same unrepaired item twice.
 It is wise to complete all the repairs with few exceptions.

 9th Mistake to Avoid – Not Asking Questions